AndroidPatch/APatchDocs/docs/what-is-apatch.md

 Supports APModule (APM) similar to Magisk modules.

-Supports KPModule (KPM), which allows to inject any code into kernel (Requires kernel function `inline-hook` and `syscall-table-hook` enabled).
+Supports KPModule (KPM), which allows to inject any code into kernel (Provides kernel function `inline-hook` and `syscall-table-hook`).

 APatch relies on KernelPatch.